2006 Newark mayoral election: Candidates

 On March 27, 2006, James announced that he would not seek a sixth term, preferring to focus on his seat in the New Jersey Senate.

-On March 6, 2006, Rice entered the mayoral race again, noting "that Mayor James had encouraged him to run but noted that if the mayor decided to join the race, his candidacy could change."
+On March 6, 2006, Rice, who had run for mayor in 1998, entered the mayoral race again, noting "that Mayor James had encouraged him to run but noted that if the mayor decided to join the race, his candidacy could change."

 Booker had become municipal council member in 1998.
-He run and lost in the 2002 mayoral election, his campaign for which is the subject of the 2005 documentary Street Fight.
+He ran and lost in the 2002 mayoral election, his campaign for which is the subject of the 2005 documentary Street Fight.
 Booker was re-elected in the 2010 election.
-After winning the October 16 special election for U.S. senator Booker resigned as mayor and was sworn in on October 31, 2013 as the junior U.S. senator from New Jersey.
-In 2019, he mounted a campaign to participate in 2020 Democratic Party presidential primaries.
+After winning the October 16, 2013 special election for U.S. senator Booker resigned as mayor; on October 31 of that year, he was sworn in as the junior U.S. senator from New Jersey.
+In 2020, Booker went on to run for president, ultimately losing the race for the Democratic nomination to Joe Biden.